cello-ben/HSI/README.md

 ```

 ## Generative AI Disclosure
 Generative AI was not used in the creation of hsi.h.
-It was created by hand with occasional community help with debugging. driver.c WAS created by generative AI as a time-saving measure, just to test the implementation.
+It was created by hand with occasional community help with debugging. driver.c WAS initially created by generative AI as a time-saving measure, just to test the implementation.
+Thereafter, I removed that implementation.